billynewport/datasurface/ROADMAP.md

 ## Phase 1: GitHub model working

 This is the basic model, the github action handlers, model validations, model authorization checks, backwards compatibility.
 This is currently 90% there as of mid Feb 2024.
+Documentation is a major deliverable in this phase also.

 ## Phase: Batch Microsoft Azure Data Platform